prometheus-protocol/.github/profile/README.md

     *   [ ] **The Handover:** Make the DAO the sole controller of the Prometheus Protocol, cementing its status as a decentralized public utility.

 *   **The Programmable Money Suite:**
-    *   [ ] **On-Chain Service Catalogs:** Allow trusted resource servers to publish and manage a dynamic, on-chain catalog of their services and prices.
-When a user authorizes an application, they will see a clear, human-readable list of potential charges (e.g., 'Purchase Digital Art: 5 ICP', 'Generate Hi-Fi Audio: 0.1 ICP').
-This transforms the protocol into a full-fledged e-commerce engine with unparalleled user transparency.
+    *   [ ] **On-Chain Service Catalogs:** Allow resource servers to publish a dynamic, on-chain catalog of their services and prices.
+This allows an **AI agent to autonomously discover, understand, and pay for the tools it needs to complete a task**, creating a true open marketplace for machine-to-machine commerce.
-    *   [ ] **Streaming Payments:** Enable services to charge users by the second, per API call, or per megabyte streamed, using the `charge` primitive as the foundation for real-time billing.
+    *   [ ] **Streaming Payments:** Enable services to charge users by the second, per API call, or per megabyte streamed.
+This is ideal for **persistent AI agents, real-time data streams,** and next-generation subscription models.
-    *   [ ] **Atomic Revenue Sharing:** Allow platforms and marketplaces to instantly and automatically split incoming revenue among multiple parties (creators, affiliates, treasuries) in a single, atomic transaction.
+    *   [ ] **Atomic Revenue Sharing:** Allow platforms and marketplaces to instantly and automatically split incoming revenue among multiple parties.
+This enables complex **AI agent supply chains**, where value flows automatically from the end-user to every agent that contributed to the final result.

 *   **Ecosystem & Growth:**
     *   [ ] **Fiat On-Ramps:** Integrate third-party on-ramps directly into the user-facing "allowance management" UI, allowing users to seamlessly purchase tokens like USDC.
-    *   [ ] **Merchant Dashboard & Analytics:** Launch a comprehensive dashboard for merchants to track revenue, manage their service catalogs, and view real-time analytics.
+    *   [ ] **Merchant Dashboard & Analytics:** Launch a comprehensive dashboard for merchants and tool providers to track revenue, manage their service catalogs, and view real-time analytics.
     *   [ ] **Community Grants & Incubation:** Use the DAO treasury to fund and support the most promising projects building on top of the Prometheus Protocol.